T.W. Ness History

 Ness, McLaren & Bate insulator specifics

 The Ness, McLaren & Bate partnership was announced in the May 18th, 1895 issue of Hardware Merchandising.
 T. W. Ness and Co. was dissolved and the business name was officially changed: “Thos.
 Wood Ness, Norman Westwood McLaren and Chas.
 Bate have been registered proprietors of Ness, McLaren & Bate, electrical supplies, Montreal.”
-The Ness, McLaren & Bate insulator therefore must have been produced after the company was renamed in May of 1895.
+The Ness, McLaren & Bate insulator therefore must have been produced after the company was renamed the same in May 1895.
+Production with these original mold or molds likely only continued for a short time though judging by the rarity of the insulators.

 The Ness, McLaren & Bate insulator mold therefore went through at least 3 iterations:

-- 1895 – Original mold was made by or for the Ness, McLaren & Bate Company.
-There may have been more than one mold made but only one insulator has ever been found with this embossing (F‑Skirt) NESS, McLAREN & BATE (R‑Skirt) MONTREAL.
+1. 1895 – The original mold set was made by or for the Ness, McLaren & Bate Company.
+There appear to be two different molds and only one insulator from each mold has ever been found.
+Embossing as follows: (F‑Skirt) NESS, McLAREN & BATE (R‑Skirt) MONTREAL.
 SB

-- Between 1895 and 1902 but likely closer to 1895 – The original embossing above was removed from the mold but for some reason the comma between Ness and McLaren was left and on front of the mold and the period after MONTREAL was left on the leaving the following embossing: (F‑Skirt) [Comma] [‘NESS, MCLAREN & BATE’ blotted out] (R‑Skirt) [‘MONTREAL’ blotted out] SB
+2. Between 1895 and 1902 but likely closer to 1895 – The original embossing above was removed from at least one of the molds but for some reason the comma between Ness and McLaren was left and on front of the mold and the period after MONTREAL was left on other side the leaving the following embossing: (F‑Skirt) [Comma] [‘NESS, McLAREN & BATE’ blotted out] (R‑Skirt) [‘MONTREAL’ blotted out] SB